 Marc's home for the past twenty years has been in Naples, Florida where he makes his living as an author, musician and teaching T'ai Chi to residential communities.

-Marc's hopes his new book "The Quiet Cabin" will be ready to release as a film script in 2021.
+Marc's hopes his new book "A Quiet Cabin" will be ready to release as a film script in 2021.